Press "Enter" to skip to content

 Next week, DMI, the research organization where our HF station W4GAC & W4TA are located is conducting research on a product to treat migraine headaches.
 There will be a one hour Zoom meeting and the pay is $75.00 for qualified individuals.
 If you are interested in participating, call 727 548-9600.

 The first week of February, they are beginning a study to inject antibodies for Covid for those who cannot get vaccine or the vaccine would not be that effective.
-Over 60 years of age, over weight, heart conditions, immune compromised … Click for more
+Over 60 years of age, over weight, heart conditions, immune compromised due to meds or organ transplants.
+Call 727 548-9600 for eligibility screening.

 Repeater Trustee Request